Purpose and scope

 While we take all the above steps to keep your data safe, you should take precautions to:

-- Securely transmit your information to our web-based platform;
+- Securely transmit your information to our internet banking platform and other applications;

-- Keep your credentials (e.g. login and password) e.g. for Okeo Payments web-based platform confidential and do not share it with anyone.
+- Keep your credentials (login and password) e.g. our internet banking platform confidential and do not share them with anyone.

 How long we keep your personal data